kumar303/mohawk/docs/index.rst

 - **0.2.2** (2015-01-05)

-  - Receiver can now respond with a ``WWW-Authenticate`` header so that senders can adjust their clocks.
+  - Receiver can now respond with a ``WWW-Authenticate`` header so that senders can adjust their timestamps.
 Thanks to jcwilson for the patch.

 - **0.2.1** (2014-03-03)